rust-random/getrandom/README.md

 -   [`stdweb`](https://crates.io/crates/stdweb)

 By default, compiling `getrandom` for an unsupported target will result in a compilation error.
-If want to build an application which uses `getrandom` for such target, you can either:
+If you want to build an application which uses `getrandom` for such target, you can either:
 - Use [`[replace]`][replace] or [`[patch]`][patch] section in your `Cargo.toml`
 to switch to a custom implementation with a support of your target.
 - Enable the `dummy` feature to have getrandom use an implementation that always